 5. Bachmeier BE1, Killian P, Pfeffer U, Nerlich AG.
 Novel aspects for the application of Curcumin in chemoprevention of various cancers Front Biosci (Schol Ed).
 2010 Jan 1;2:697-717.

 Thank you Dr Schor for setting the matter straight for us in the breast cancer community and for going to all of the trouble to make phone calls and delve into the research.
-We thoroughly appreciate your time and attention.
+We thoroughly appreciate your time and passion for helping others.